 - Bland vegetables (beet, bean, spinach, carrot, etc.)

-Drink plenty of fluids, so that risk of dehydration is minimized.
+Drink plenty of fluids so that the risk of dehydration is minimized.

-You can try drinking soup broth, coconut water, and fresh fruit juices.
+You can drink soup broth, coconut water, and fresh fruit juices.

 Non-bland diets should be avoided, including